ZackTheKill3r/YouTubeDownloaderCLI/README.md

 # [FFMPEG](https://ffmpeg.org/download.html) (Optional!)

-If you're thinking about using the streaming features download ffmpeg for your OS, it's a awesome small and lightweight player. if you're downloading from the releases you shold already have it on folder ready to go!
+If you're thinking about using the streaming features download ffmpeg for your OS, it's a awesome small and lightweight player.

+If you're downloading from the releases you shold already have it on folder ready to go!

 # [Pytube](https://github.com/pytube/pytube)